hugo-porto/theme/README.md

 If you are using the Hugo Porto theme on your website and would like to be featured here, please let me know.
 I would be happy to include your website in the list of real-world examples.

-## Configuration

-The Hugo Porto theme is highly customizable and allows you to configure various aspects of your website.
-The possible configuration options will be described in the future.

 ## Contributing